gst4158/randomized_text/README.md

 * Each element with a class of 'trueletter' is cloned.

-* The cloned element has the 'trueletter' class removed.
+* The cloned element has the 'trueletter' class removed and the 'randomletter' class added.

-* The 'randomletter' class is added

 * The cloned element's CSS is set to display: block.